-- 1. Attach bell housing cover plate to the bellhousing clutch arm window opening as shown below. - 2.
+- 1. Attach rubber boot to the bellhousing clutch arm window opening as shown below. - 2.
 Place bellhousing onto the transmission while it is setting across a box.
-Install two (2) mounting bolts to align bellhousing with the transmission mounting face. - 3.
-Insert hydraulic line from outside of bellhousing with the bleeder pointing down and start threading into the throw-out bearing.
+Install two (2) mounting bolts to align bellhousing with the transmission mounting face.

+3. Insert hydraulic line from outside of bellhousing with the bleeder pointing down and start threading into the throw-out bearing.